FARMHOUSE is a fraternity dedicated to the building of men.

 University activities provide many opportunities for young people to assume leadership roles.
-Additionally, the Fraternity provides unique opportunities for leadership within the chapter and association by holding an elected officer role or appointed position.
+Additionally, the Fraternity provides unique opportunities for leadership within the chapter by holding an elected officer role or appointed position.

 Members are encouraged to be selective in their activities so that they choose projects of merit and groups of worth with which to associate.
 They are urged not to join everything available for the sake of accumulating great lists of involvements.
 Members should recognize that some projects have merit; some have none.
 Some are appropriate for one man.
 Some for another.

 “Progress is made by men and fraternities who set objectives, lay out courses of action, and move in straight lines rather than circles.
 There is a powerful distinction between business and busyness.”
 (Kleis, 1964)

 A man is encouraged to do no more than he can do well.
 The emphasis is on excellence of purpose, excellence of choice and excellence of performance.

 Universities provide the atmosphere, the faculty, the staff, the classrooms, the libraries and references, and the laboratories where the formal learning experience may take place.
 They set the scene for the student, who wishes to learn.